History of Seattle before 1900: After the Treaty of Point Elliott (1855)

 (In Doc Maynard, Bill Speidel reports that not all of the Seattle businessmen were pleased with his getting the local Indians out of the way.
 Henry Yesler and others found themselves deprived of much of their labor force and wrote letters of protest to the territorial government.)

 Shortly before Stevens returned to Olympia January 16, 1856, Captain E.D.
 Keyes had managed an uneasy informal truce by communicating with, among others, Chief Leschi.
 Stevens promptly undercut the truce, saying of the natives, "Nothing but death is mete punishment for their perfidy".

 On January 25, 1856, Stevens announced, "The town of Seattle is in as much danger of an Indian attack as are the cities of San Francisco or New York".

 On January 26, 1856, natives attacked the Seattle settlement.
 Friendly Indians permitted to stay in Seattle had warned the Whites, and sentries had been put on patrol.
 In the morning, acting on tip, a shell was lobbed into the forest above the town, what is now First Hill.
 First fire.
 The Indians fired back, small arms.
 Settlers rushed from their cabins to the blockhouse.
-The defenses were based on a large wooden blockhouse, a five-foot-high wood-and-earth breastworks, various ravines—and the cannon just offshore zeroed (bearing and range laid in).
-The settlement was defended at the time by the 150 man, 566 ton, 16 gun sloop-of-war Decatur, the bark Bronte, seven out-of-town civilian volunteers, fifty local volunteers, and at least 6 Marines from the Decatur The number of attackers is impossible to establish: estimates range from a mere thirty to 2000 with more than a hundred killed, another hundred wounded.
+The defenses were based on a large wooden blockhouse, a five-foot-high wood-and-earth breastwork, various ravines—and the cannon just offshore zeroed (bearing and range laid in).
+The settlement was defended at the time by the 150 man, 566 ton, 16 gun sloop-of-war Decatur, the bark Bronte, seven out-of-town civilian volunteers, fifty local volunteers, and at least 6 Marines from the Decatur.
+The number of attackers is impossible to establish: estimates range from a mere thirty to 2000 with more than a hundred killed, another hundred wounded.
 Not so much as a single Indian body was ever found, not even a sign of blood.
 The Indians had made no attempt to storm the stockade.
 No one in the blockhouse was much interested in venturing out on attack.
 Both sides had paused for dinner.
 There were two known fatalities: a young volunteer and a 14-year-old boy, both of whom had neglected to stay behind cover.
 No one who kept inside the stockade was wounded.
 A few things do seem clear in this fog of war: nearly all of the local volunteers hardly left the blockhouse, the Navy took no combat casualties in this land battle, and Kamiakim's forces were successfully driven off, but also took few (if any) fatalities.
 Still, they seem to have drawn the conclusion that attacking a major settlement wasn't worth the trouble.
 The only remaining major battle of the war was to occur March 10 at Connell's Prairie near Puyallup.